-Due to the number of applications received and limited places, we unfortunately cannot accept all applying interns.
-Therefore, we do not welcome cancellations or date changes after the final confirmation and deposit has been paid.
-We request that a non-refundable USD750 deposit is paid within a week of booking into the program as confirmation (foreign and local bank fees are for your own account).
+Due to the number of people applying to join this program and limited space, the owners unfortunately cannot accept all applications.
+Therefore, they do not welcome cancellations or date changes after the final confirmation and deposit has been paid.
+The owners require that a non-refundable USD750 deposit is paid within a week of booking into the program as confirmation (foreign and local bank fees are for your own account).
 The remaining fee must be paid in full 21 days prior to your arrival in South Africa.
-In case of cancellation, we will attempt to move you to a preferred month that you are able to attend, however, we cannot offer refunds on deposits.
+In case of cancellation, they will attempt to move you to a preferred month that you are able to attend, however, the program cannot offer refunds on deposits for the given reasons.

-Pick ups and drop offs from George Airport will be organised for the 1st of the month.
-Interns arriving or leaving outside this time will be required to arrange transport from the airport to the us at their own cost.
+Pick-ups and drop offs from George Airport will be organised for the 1st of the month.
+Students arriving or leaving outside this time will be collected with a small surcharge of approx. $40 .
 Domestic flights within South Africa can be arranged with one of the following companies (www.kulula.com, www.1time.aero, www.flysaa.com).

-If you would like to stay with us outside of the program dates (1st to the 28th) then we ask R500/day to cover food and accommodation.
+If you would like to stay with us outside of the program dates (1st to the 28th) then they ask R500/day to cover food and accommodation.

 Note: Map coordinates are approximate